 - Open two or three different products.
 Note again how they have a common structure and layout, but the content for different products has been pulled from the database.

 Servers can store and use information about clients to provide a convenient and tailored user experience.
 For example, many sites store credit cards so that details don't have to be entered again.
-Sites like Google Maps use home and current location for providing routing information, and to highlight local businesses in search results.
+Sites like Google Maps can use saved or current locations for providing routing information, and search or travel history to highlight local businesses in search results.

 Servers can send general or user-specific notifications through the website itself or via email, SMS, instant messaging, video conversations, or other communications services.